delapuente/strongforce-legacy/README.md

 ## Documentation

-Start by reaading the rationale behind strongforce, then try to understand the annotated sources of the example and use API documentation whenever you want.
+Start by reaading the rationale behind strongforce, then take a look to the [sources of the demo](https://github.com/lodr/strongforce/tree/master/demo/scripts) and use the [API documentation](http://rawgit.com/lodr/strongforce/master/docs/index.html) whenever you want.

 ## Contributing